-Mr. Ritsuya Oku of Dentsu Media Innovation Lab interviewed Mr. Makoto Koide, Managing Director of the Japan Advertisers Association, about his views on mass media, the potential of digital advertising originating from the four major media outlets, and the future outlook for television.
+Mr. Ritsuya Oku of Dentsu Inc. Media Innovation Lab interviewed Mr. Makoto Koide, Managing Director of the Japan Advertisers Association, about his views on mass media, the potential of digital advertising originating from the four major media outlets, and the future outlook for television.

 Mr. Makoto Koide, Managing Director, Japan Advertisers Association (left), and Mr. Ritsuya Oku, Dentsu Inc. Media Innovation Lab